jinsenglin/openstack/monasca/README.md

 Q1: New python script or hacking exiting python script?

-Q2: What is its interface?
+Q2: If new python script, what is its interface?
 AgentCheck vs. ServicesCheck

 Q3: How does it submit metric? gauge() vs. increment() vs. decrement() vs. histogram() vs. rate()